 It was utter bliss.

 No intervention, no commotion, no rush.
-Just her and I for what felt like eternity.
+Just her and I for what felt like an eternity.

 The nurse patted her down a little bit more next to me, suctioned her, and ensured she was ok.
 After that, she was placed back in my arms to start our breastfeeding journey.

-This time around I felt more confident, I was more prepared (both physically and mentally), and I felt more at easy.
+This time around I felt more confident, I was more prepared (both physically and mentally), and I felt more at ease.